GMOD/Apollo/docs/Prerequisites.md

 #### Get prerequisites

-Then get some system pre-requisites.
-These commands will try to get everything in one bang for several system types.
+These commands can automate the setup of some of these important system packages with postgresql backend in mind.

     # install system prerequisites (debian/ubuntu)
     sudo apt-get install openjdk-7-jdk curl libexpat1-dev postgresql postgresql-server-dev-all maven tomcat7 git